 CONFERENCE ROOM A

-Audience: Academics, Business Chambers, Diplomats, EU Institutions, EU Policymakers, Lawmakers, Think Tanks, Trade Bodies
+Audience: Academics, Business Chambers, Business and Investment Leaders, Diaspora and Cultural Networks, Diplomats, EU Institutions, EU Policymakers, Lawmakers, NGOs engaged in Regional Cooperation between the Mediterranean, the EU, and Central Asia, Think Tanks, Trade Bodies

 CONFERENCE ROOM B